Thuggonaut/42IC_Ring02_Push_swap/README.md

 The Mandatory part.

-# The project objective:
+# The project objectives:
 1. We have at our disposal, two stacks named `a` and `b` (that we need to code).
 [Illustrate] [the stacks]
 2. Create a program that takes as parameters, a random set of numbers (negative or positive), without duplicates.
 Our program has to handle both types of inputs: as a variable number of command line arguments; a string, i.e. "numbers between quotation marks, seperated by a space".
 [Illustrate] [the command line]
 3. Implement an algorithm, that sorts in ascending order, the input of random numbers.
-[Illustrate] [acending order]
+[Illustrate] [ascending order]
 4. Our algorithm will consist of swap, rotate, reverse rotate and push operations.
 5. After taking in an input of numbers, and passing them through our sorting algorithms, our program will output the list of operations (instructions).
 [Illustrate] [the command line]
 6. For our program to pass the evaluation, it'll have to return `n` size of instructions for sorting `x` number of values: